-Join Tim Grey for an in-depth discussion in this video Checking for updates, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Checking for updates, part of Photoshop: Raw Workshop (2013).

 In most cases you'll work with your raw captures in Adobe Camera Raw and probably …not really give much thought to Adobe Camera Raw itself. …It simply provides a set of controls that allow you to fine tune your overall …adjustments for that raw conversion.
 However, from time to time, Adobe Camera …Raw is updated.
 That sometimes includes new adjustments …or improvements to existing adjustments, for example. …But those updates also add support for new types of raw capture files. …When a new camera model is released and it utilizes a new type of raw file or a …variation on a previous type of raw file, Adobe Camera Raw needs to be updated in …order to support that specific type of raw capture.…

 And so, for example, if you were to get a new camera, you may find initially that …you're not able to open the images from that camera with Adobe Camera Raw. …In that situation, you need to get an update so that you make sure you're …working with the very latest version of Adobe Camera Raw. …I'll go ahead and click the Cancel button to close Adobe Camera Raw. …

 - Processing multiple images